Community Climate Funding logo Community Climate Funding logo

 Eligible applicants include:

-• non-government organizations (e.g. community-based environmental groups)
+• non-government organizations (e.g. environmental community groups, registered charities, etc.)

 • universities and academic institutions (e.g. community colleges, CEGEP)